sherryw94/travel-reopening/public/data/written/GR_international.md

 Land borders with Albania, North Macedonia, and Bulgaria are open.
 Visitors will be subject to random tests upon arrival.
 The land border with Turkey remains closed.

+Essential movement is only allowed through the land border checkpoints of Kakavia, Krystallopigi, Evzonous, Promahonas, Nymfaio, and Kymi until [August 4, 2020](https://greekcitytimes.com/2020/07/21/greece-introduces-strict-new-coronavirus-land-border-controls/).
+Seasonal land workers who leave Greece before August 4, 2020, will not be allowed to return.

 #### Sea Arrivals

 International sea arrivals permitted beginning July 1, 2020.
 Travelers are subject to random testing.